Is Monteforte Law, P.C. the right fit for you?

 - Are you applying for MassHealth long-term care benefits, either for in-home care through a frail elder waiver, or facility-based care in a nursing home?

-If you answered yes to at least THREE of those questions, then you should be consulting an attorney with specialized knowledge.
+If you answered yes any of those questions, then you should be consulting an attorney with specialized knowledge.
 In other words, your estate needs “surgery” and therefore, your estate needs us.
 Let me and my team of “doctors” fix you up.